cloudflare/workers-sdk/packages/wrangler/CONTRIBUTING.md

 ### Status / Deprecation

 Status can be alpha, private-beta, open-beta, or stable.
 Breaking changes can freely be made in alpha or private-beta.
-Try avoid breaking changes in open-beta but are acceptable and should be called out in changeset.
+Try avoid breaking changes in open-beta but are acceptable and should be called out in [a changeset](../../CONTRIBUTING.md#Changesets).

 Stable commands should never have breaking changes.